 It’s important to note that there are different types of firewalls available and that firewalls are not 100% effective in protecting data.
 While they can greatly reduce the likelihood of a malware attack, a phishing email or bug may still be able to slip in.

-Update Your Software Regularly
+Prevent Cyber Attacks by Updating Your Software Regularly

 Unless you’re using an incredibly outdated system, chances are the software you implement to assist with your day-to-day operations offers updates aimed at enhancing the system and providing increased security.
 Thus, it’s important that you update your software whenever possible.
 Some advantages of updating software include: